-ENR 2490 - Topics: (Subtitle)

-(1-4CR) This course will allow the Department of Environmental and Natural Resources to offer special topics courses for all students, especially for those in the Environmental Science program.
-A special topics course will allow special topics, guest speakers, workshops, and other opportunities for a unique student learning experience.
+- ENR 2490 Topics: (Subtitle) - (1-4CR) This course will allow the Department of Environmental and Natural Resources to offer special topics courses for all students, especially for those in the Environmental Science program.
+A special topics course will allow special topics, guest speakers, workshops, and other opportunities for a unique student learning experience. - ENVT 1500 Applied Math for Operators (2L)(2CR) Practical and realistic applications of mathematical formulas and problems related to the operations of water and wastewater treatment plants and collection and distribution systems.
+Prerequisites: MATH 0930, or permission of the instructor.